-Just to re-cap, Metal is a shiny HTV available in gold and silver.
-It comes on a pressure sensitive carrier, and has the same application settings as EasyWeed® Foil (305°F, medium pressure, 10-15 seconds, peel cold).
+Metal is a shiny HTV that comes on a pressure sensitive carrier, and has the same application settings as EasyWeed® Foil (305°F, medium pressure, 10-15 seconds, peel cold).
 However, while you can purchase Metal from your authorized distributor or reseller, EasyWeed Foil is going to be harder to come by.
 We know you guys love this product!
 We know because we just can’t make it fast enough to keep it stocked for all our sellers.
 So while some distributors may still have EasyWeed Foil in stock, from here on out EasyWeed Foil will only be available at Michaels Craft Stores.

 For some of you, Michaels is a quick and convenient stop, but others prefer to stay loyal to their distributors and their discounts.
 So I wanted to provide you guys with not only one EasyWeed Foil substitute, but two that can be purchased from your authorized distributor or reseller!

 First, let’s talk about the new line of Siser Heat Transfeer Vinyl: Metal!

 How to Iron On Metal Heat Transfer Vinyl

 Pre-iron the t-shirt to remove any wrinkles or moisture.
 If you want to find the center of the shirt, fold it in half and iron a crease line down the center.
 Next, fold and crease Metal’s carrier then line it up with the t-shirts crease line and….Ta-da!
 Totally centered!